azarmehri/azarmehri/README.md

-# Hi there, I'm Amir Mohammad Azarmehri! 👋
+# Hi there, I'm AmirMohammad Azarmehri! 👋

 I’m a **software developer** and a **PhD student in Biomedical Engineering**.